-- Report correct monthly payout ratios to reduce understatement of payout ratios on a monthly basis. - Eliminate portfolio netting to eliminate cross subsidies among FTR marketplace participants. - Eliminate subsidies to counter flow FTRs by applying the payout ratio to counter flow FTRs in the same way the payout ratio is applied to prevailing flow FTRs. - Eliminate geographic cross subsidies. - Improve transmission outage modeling in the FTR auction models. - Reduce FTR sales on paths with persistent overallocation of FTRs including clear rules for what defines persistent overallocation and how the reduction will be applied. - Implement a seasonal ARR and FTR allocation system to better represent outages. - Eliminate the over allocation of ARRs in the Annual ARR Allocation process. - Apply the FTR forfeiture rule to up to congestion transactions consistent with the application of the FTR forfeiture rule to increment offers and decrement bids.
+- Report correct monthly payout ratios to reduce understatement of payout ratios on a monthly basis.
+(Priority: Low.
+First reported 2013.) - Eliminate portfolio netting to eliminate cross subsidies among FTR marketplace participants.
+(Priority: High.
+First reported 2013.) - Eliminate subsidies to counter flow FTRs by applying the payout ratio to counter flow FTRs in the same way the payout ratio is applied to prevailing flow FTRs.
+(Priority: High.
+First reported 2013.) - Eliminate geographic cross subsidies.
+(Priority: High.
+First reported 2013.) - Improve transmission outage modeling in the FTR auction models.
+(Priority: Low.
+First reported 2013.) - Reduce FTR sales on paths with persistent overallocation of FTRs including clear rules for what defines persistent overallocation and how the reduction will be applied.
+(Priority: High.
+First reported 2013.) - Implement a seasonal ARR and FTR allocation system to better represent outages.
+(Priority: Medium.
+First reported 2013.) - Eliminate over allocation requirement of ARRs in the Annual ARR Allocation process.
+(Priority: High.
+First reported 2013.) - Apply the FTR forfeiture rule to up to congestion transactions consistent with the application of the FTR forfeiture rule to increment offers and decrement bids.
+(Priority: High.
+First reported 2013.) - The MMU recommends that PJM not use the ATSI Interface or create similar closed loop interfaces to set zonal prices to accommodate the inadequacies of the demand side resource capacity product.
+Market prices should be a function of market fundamentals.
+The MMU recommends that, in general, the implementation of closed loop interface constraints be studied in advance and, if there is good reason to implement, implemented so as to include them in the FTR Auction model to minimize their impact on FTR funding.
+(Priority: Medium.
+First reported 2013.)